Welcome to today's edition of the Rush 24-7 podcast.

 Pope Francis, Time Magazine, man of the year, Il Papa.

-Uh a couple days ago, Vatican City, the Pope held his weekly general audience, and during the audience, he issued a statement in honor of yesterday.
+And during the audience, he issued a statement in honor of yesterday.

-Yesterday was the feast of Our Lady of Guadalupe.
+Yesterday was the Feast of Our Lady of Guadalupe.

-Don, you're Catholic.
+Dawn, you're Catholic.

-You know what the feast of Our Lady of Guadalupe is.
+You know what the Feast of Our Lady of Guadalupe is?

-Well, the Lady of Guadalupe is venerated as the patroness Of the continent of America.
+Well, the Lady of Guadalupe is venerated as the patroness of the continent of America.

 And the Pope delivered a message to the Americas during his general audience on Wednesday.